carlosdevprog/reset.css/README.md

-# reset.css
+### Settings
+## How to configure the reset.css link

-Add the <link rel="stylesheet" href="https://reset-css-iota.vercel.app/reset.css"> tag inside the <head> tag in the index.html file or copy the url below.
+Add the url inside the href of a link:css tag in the index.html file

 https://reset-css-iota.vercel.app/reset.css